 - The first and easiest thing to do is to simply go into your favorite store and ask if they can order the wine you are trying to find!
 If it’s a good store, you’ll likely be surprised at what they can get for you.
 The better stores won’t make you order a minimum quantity or charge you anything additional.
 (You may find the independent stores more accommodating than the big chains.)

-- Another easy option is to check the Wine Ranking to see if the wine you’re looking for might be available at Costco or Trader Joe’s.
+- Another easy option is to the review of the wine you are looking for to see if it might be available at Costco or Trader Joe’s as I usually call this out.
 This is not foolproof; however, because inventory varies at each location but you might get lucky.
-And if you find other of my Recommended Buys at either of these stores please let me know so I can add that info to the Ranking!
+And if you find other of my Recommended Buys at either of these stores please let me know so I can add that info to the review!

 - Another great option for finding stores that carry the wine you’re looking for is Wine-Searcher.
 Simply enter the wine name, your location and a radius and the site will tell you if any of the stores in its large database stock this wine.